Locations:

 Wheatgrass is touted for its high chlorophyll content and its antioxidant and anti-inflammatory properties.

-Registered dietitian Joyce Prescott, RD, talks about the potential benefits of wheatgrass and if it’s worth your time.
+Registered dietitian Joyce Prescott, RD, LD, talks about the potential benefits of wheatgrass and if it’s worth your time.

 What is wheatgrass?